-If your pooch is approaching pension age, they’ll need a little extra TLC.
+If your pooch is approaching pension age, they need a little extra care and attention.

-Making sure you have the right insurance for them will make things easier, but this can be confusing.
+Making sure you have the right pet insurance for them should make things easier, but this can be confusing.

 We look at the different types of pet insurance policies and what they mean for older dogs.